The cost of student accommodation in Greater Manchester averages between £500 - £1200 per month.

 4. Private Apartments: These apartments come with private bedrooms and shared living areas like the kitchen and lounge.
 They work well for students who want to live with a friend but still have a private space.

-5. Shared Apartments: Shared apartments are popular among students who like living in a group.
-You get your bedroom, and the kitchen, bathroom, and lounge are shared with others, making it fun and social.
+5. Shared Apartments: These are apt for students who like living in a group.
+You get your own bedroom.
+The kitchen, bathroom, and lounge are shared with others.

 6. Private Rooms: These rooms offer a private bedroom while you share common areas like the kitchen and bathroom with flatmates.
 It’s a balance between privacy and community living, ideal for first-year students or those new to Greater Manchester.